-In addition to the nationwide

-J.League competitions, there are

-a variety of competitions for men,

-such as the Emperor's Cup for Class 1

-teams, other competitions for

-university teams or junior/senior

-high school teams, and different age

-group competitions for club teams

-(includes the J.League development

-system).

-On the women's side, there is the Empress's Cup (All Japan Women's Championship), and competitions for different age groups - 40 plus, 30 plus, university students, U-18, U-15, and U-12 (9 regions).
-In recent years, the number of senior citizens is increasing and attention is directed to provide an environment where football can be enjoyed as a lifelong sport.
-Additional age group competitions have been launched, including the Sports Masters for 35 plus players, as well as the senior competitions for 50 plus, 60 plus, and 70 plus players.
+In addition to the nationwide J.League competitions, there are a variety of competitions for men, such as the Emperor's Cup JFA Japan Football Championship for Class 1 teams, other competitions for university teams or junior/senior high school teams, and different age group competitions for club teams (includes the J.League development system).
+On the women's side, there is the Empress's Cup JFA Japan Women's Football Championship, and competitions for different age groups - over 40, over 30, university students, U-18, U-15, and U-12 (9 regions).

+In recent years, the number of senior players is increasing and attention is directed to provide an environment where football can be enjoyed as a lifelong sport.
+Additional age group competitions have been launched, including the Sports Masters for over 35 players, as well as the senior competitions for over 50, over 60, and over 70 players.